MaxiPutz/iframeParser/README.md

-you can run the code to parse embedded html into one output.html file just run iframeParser-linux-amd /path/to/root/ index.html
+you can run the code to merge embedded (iframe) html into one output.html file.
+Just run
+"./iframeParser-linux-amd /path/to/root/ index.html"